c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 embedded [Undertow][undertow] Web server engine that propels external interaction with HTTP clients.
-Internally, HTTP requests and responses are managed by the [Spring][spring] MVC framework that runs the request handlers in Smuggler's Web front-end component, named "REST Controllers".
+Internally, HTTP requests and responses are managed by the [Spring][spring] MVC framework that runs the request handlers in Smuggler's Web front-end component, named *REST Controllers*.
 These handlers turn Web requests into calls to an internal service API and massage the results back into Web responses.
-This internal service API is provided by the Smuggler component named "services"; this component is where the actual app logic sits.
+This internal service API is provided by the Smuggler component named *services*; this component is where the actual app logic sits.

-The "services" component splits work into tasks and sends them as messages on an asynchronous messaging channel; the channel then delivers these messages (asynchronously) back to the "services" task handlers that carry out the work; in turn, a task handler may put more messages on the channel to ask another handler to so some other work.
+The *services* component splits work into tasks and sends them as messages on an asynchronous messaging channel; the channel then delivers these messages (asynchronously) back to the *services* task handlers that carry out the work; in turn, a task handler may put more messages on the channel to ask another handler to do some other work.
 This mechanism is akin to continuations in functional programming, where you can save your task's state at any point, then get back to it later to do some more work, and so on until you're done with the task.

-The asynchronous messaging channel is a service provided by yet another of Smuggler's components: "messaging".
-This channel abstraction is loosely (very loosely!) based on Communicating Sequential Processes and is implemented using message queues, courtesy of [HornetQ][hornetq].
-Though the implementation in terms of message-oriented middleware is transparent to the "services" component that uses the channel, it brings into Smuggler a lot of added functionality for free.
-For starters, queues are persistent and so, after a crash, Smuggler can pick up task from where he left it when he was so rudely interrupted.
+The asynchronous messaging channel is a service provided by yet another of Smuggler's components: *messaging*.
+This channel abstraction is loosely (very loosely!) based on Communicating Sequential Processes and is implemented using message queues, courtesy of [HornetQ][hornetq] and its neat Core API.
+Though the implementation is transparent to the *services* component, using message-oriented middleware brings a lot of added value into Smuggler as a whole.
+For starters, queues are persistent and so, after a crash, Smuggler can pick up a task from where he left it when he was so rudely interrupted.
 Also a queue can act as an effective back-pressure mechanism when OMERO is overloaded; work can be split across queues on different machines to cope with increased workloads; and so on.
 In short, we can use message queues as